VirxEC/rl_ball_sym/README.md

 ## Features

  - `uncompressed`: Default feature.
 Enables the loading of uncompressed binary field data, which is faster but increases the size of the final binary.
- - `compression`: Nightly only - Minimize the size of the produced binaries by compressing the binary field data at compile time.
+ - `compression`: Minimize the size of the produced binaries by compressing the binary field data at compile time.
 Will slightly slow down `load_x()` functions.
- - `stable-compression`: Does the same as `compression` using the same crate, but available for use in stable Rust.
- - `fast-math`: Enables the `fast-math` feature in the [`glam`](https://crates.io/crates/glam) crate.